Simplexity-Development/VillagerInfo/README.md

 ### Permissions:

 - villagerinfo.reload: Allows for reloading of the plugin config
-- villagerinfo.use: Allows for use of the plugin, getting info from villagers by shift-right-clicking them
+- villagerinfo.use: Allows for use of the plugin, getting info from villagers by crouch-right-clicking them
 - villagerinfo.toggle: Allows a player to toggle the ability to get the information displayed, on/off

 ### Commands: